linode/docs/docs/websites/varnish/getting-started-with-varnish-cache.md

 If Varnish and your web server are running on separate Linodes, you'll need to accept incoming traffic on port 80 on the Varnish Linode, and port 8080 on the web server.

-These are simply the minimum requirements, and we strongly recommend you use additional firewall rules on each, based on the other services you have running.
+These are simply the minimum requirements, and it is strongly recommended you use additional firewall rules on each, based on the other services you have running.
 If you're not sure how to set up a firewall, check out our guides on [iptables](/docs/security/firewalls/control-network-traffic-with-iptables) and [UFW](/docs/security/firewalls/configure-firewall-with-ufw).